What an assistive technology advisor is

 Helping you choose a safe and appropriate item

-An advisor will talk to you to understand your needs and goals, and make sure the items you’re hoping to buy will suit your situation.
-They’ll also give safety and setup instructions, particularly when it comes to higher-risk assistive technology.
+An advisor talks with you to understand your needs and goals and make sure the items you’re hoping to buy suit your situation.

-Your funding will include at least $500 to seek advice from an assistive technology advisor, if you have assistive technology funded in your plan.
-Talk to your my NDIS contact if you need help to find the right advisor.
+Your funding will include at least $500 to seek advice from an assistive technology advisor if you have assistive technology funded in your plan.